APNA Leadership Team

 Mitch brings to APNA his significant experience in the media, marketing and logistics industries.
 Having worked in the aftermath of natural disasters and terrorist attacks, Mitch is acutely aware of the important role nurses play in the recovery and maintenance of a healthy society.

-Supported by a team of communications, production and marketing professionals, Mitch leads the Membership, Engagement, Education and Placements Team.
+Supported by a team of nursing, communications, production and marketing professionals, Mitch leads the Nurse Engagement and Professional Development Team.
 Mitch and the team are adapting APNA’s membership and education offering to the changing needs of Australia’s primary health care nurses both during and after the COVID-19 pandemic.

 Sam Moses